5G Numerology & Subcarrier Spacing

 In practical language, numerology is the timing scale of the NR radio grid.
 When the subcarrier spacing gets larger, symbols become shorter and slots become shorter.
 That means the network can schedule faster and react faster, but the radio behavior also changes in terms of coverage, overhead, and frequency error sensitivity.

-This is why engineers cannot talk about throughput, access timing, control-channel design, or beam procedures without also knowing the active numerology.
+This is why it is difficult to talk about throughput, access timing, control-channel design, or beam procedures without also knowing the active numerology.

 Subcarrier spacing values and what they mean